phlex-ruby/phlex.fun/components/caching.md

 It’s up to the cache store which keys they support.
 The `Phlex::FIFOCacheStore` supports the following:

 1. `String`, `Symbol`, `Integer`, `Float`, `Time`, `true`, `false`, `nil`
-2. Objects that respond to `cache_key`
+2. Objects that respond to `cache_key_with_version` or `cache_key`
 3. `Array` and `Hash` collections of the above

-Since Rails also uses the `cache_key` interface, it should be possible to cache things like ActiveRecord models using the `Phlex::FIFOCacheStore`.
+Since Rails also uses the `cache_key_with_version`/`cache_key` interface, it should be possible to cache things like ActiveRecord models using the `Phlex::FIFOCacheStore`.
 However, if you’re using Rails, you should probably just configure your Rails cache store.

+## Reloading the cache during development

+Phlex has an `enable_cache_reloading?` method that defaults to returning `false`.
+When this returns `true`, the cache method will include the class’ `object_id` as one of its keys.
+When Zeitwerk reloads your application, each autoloaded Ruby class is redefined and gets a new `object_id`.

+`phlex-rails` overrides `enable_cache_reloading?` to return `true` if your Rails application environment is `development`.